 Starting in September 2022, CCD increased the uniformed bike patrols to more than 45 positions.
 This will enable deployment to increase from 20 to 25 bike patrol staff on the street each day – 15 working the day shift (11 a.m. to 7 p.m.) and 10 working the afternoon/night shift (3 p.m. to 11 p.m.).

-The new patrols augment and coordinate with services that the CCD has provided for the last 29 years, including 100 teal-uniformed, sidewalk cleaners who sweep all Center City sidewalks no less than three times each day and remove graffiti; and 50 teal-uniformed, unarmed, Community Service Representatives (CSRs) who patrol daily on defined foot beats on Center City sidewalks and in CCD-managed parks to provide information, offer assistance to the public, deter crime and serve as “eyes and ears” on the street.
+The added patrols expand upon services CCD has provided for more than three decades, including 100 teal-uniformed cleaners who sweep Center City sidewalks no less than three times each day and remove graffiti; and 45 teal-uniformed, unarmed, Community Service Representatives (CSRs) who patrol daily on defined foot beats on Center City sidewalks and in CCD-managed parks to provide information, offer assistance to the public and serve as “eyes and ears” for the police.

-Additional Safety Patrol personnel are also deployed in two CCD managed parks, Dilworth Park and Sister Cities Park, particularly during events, freeing up CSRs who have been stationed in the park to provide more sidewalk visibility.
+Additional Safety Patrol personnel are also deployed in two CCD managed parks, Dilworth Park and Sister Cities Park.